 Industrial Uses of Cannabis

-Cannabis has also become an industrial plant.
-Current industrial uses for Hemp include making paper, textiles, biodegradable plastic, fuel, and even a form of concrete.
-The heavy use of hemp for industrial purposes comes from its cost-effective and environmentally friendly growth.
+Current industrial uses for hemp include making paper, textiles, biodegradable plastic, fuel, and even a form of concrete.
+The use of hemp for industrial purposes comes from its cost-effective and environmentally friendly growth.
 It is one of the fastest growing biomasses on earth requiring very little to no pesticides and zero herbicides.
 The roots of the plant grow deep preventing erosion.
 This makes hemp both easy and inexpensive to mass produce.

-One unique industrial use of hemp is hempcrete.
-Made through a mixture of hemp hurds and lime, what makes hempcrete really stand out from traditional concrete is its lack of brittleness.
+Hempcrete is made with a mixture of hemp hurds and lime.
+What makes hempcrete really stand out from traditional concrete is its lack of brittleness.
 This means expansion joints are not required when using hempcrete.
 This in turn reduces the cost and labor required in construction.
 It also acts as an insulator and moisture regulator making it an ideal product in a wide range of climates.

 Today, Cannabis use is higher than ever due to legalization efforts and prevalence in pop culture.
 The Cannabis community widely regards it as a low-risk, high-reward substance due to its mild adverse side effects.
 These legalization efforts have also opened up Cannabis for further studies on its potential medicinal and therapeutic uses.

 The Multidisciplinary Association for Psychedelic Studies, or MAPS, has recently released a notice that they are working on a study to show the medical uses of cannabis in treating Post-Traumatic Stress Disorder.
 They are attempting to satisfy the requirements of the U.S. Food and Drug Administration.
 The results of this study are expected to be released by the end of 2019.